dlovitch/durability-survey/README.md

 Do backups exist?

-Are the backups tested (eg. full restore) ?
+How often are backups tested (e.g. restored and validated)?

 ## Infrastructure/Networking
 How many network links exist for production?